No. 10 WNCC runs by Central Wyoming

-Amani Brown scored her 1,000 career point and the 10th-ranked Western Nebraska Community College women’s basketball team captured their 15th win of the season with a commanding 87-46 win over Central Community College Tuesday evening at Cougar Palace.
+Amani Brown scored her 1,000th career point, and the 10th-ranked Western Nebraska Community College women’s basketball team captured their 15th win of the season with a commanding 87-46 win over Central Community College at Cougar Palace Tuesday, Jan.
+11.

 Brown said she didn’t even now she was close to 1,000 career points.